tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/防盗链（referer）/PUT Bucket Referer_intl_en.md

 ## Feature Description

-This API (GET Bucket referer) is used to read the referer whitelist or blacklist of a bucket.
+This API (GET Bucket referer) is used to read the referer allowlist or blocklist of a bucket.

 ## Request